confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 The second half of the last sub-list is just a single element, which is also the middle element.
 We compare this element to our value, and it is the element that we want.

 We have performed 3 comparisons in total when searching this list of 7 items.
-The number of comparisons we need to perform scales with the size of the list, but much more slowly than for the linear search -- if we are searching a list of length N, the maximum number of comparisons that we will have to perform is log\ :sub:`2`\ (N).
+The number of comparisons we need to perform scales with the size of the list, but much more slowly than for the linear search -- if we are searching a list of length N, the maximum number of comparisons that we will have to perform is log\ :sub:`2`\ N.

 Exercise 5
 ----------